 Business-level oversight and C suite leadership helps ensure that the two sides will collaborate effectively with each other.
 To make this happen, more and more organizations are taking senior, experienced engineers from OT business units, and assigning them to support incident response within the Security Operations Center (SOC).
 This creates an environment where people, processes and technologies straddle and unify both sides of the IT/OT fence.

-A successful collaborating between IT and OT can reap significant benefits, including:
+A successful collaboration between IT and OT can reap significant benefits, including:

 - Improved security automation, sensing and visibility